top of page

 Digit<all> has again partnered with Meet and Code, who are Europe’s biggest digital skills program.

-If you have charity status and are planning or are already offering digital workshops to the underserved, underrepresented and underprivileged young people of the UK, you could be eligible to apply for a £400 grant.
+If you have charity status and are planning or are already offering digital workshops to the underserved, underrepresented and underprivileged young people of the UK, you could be eligible to apply for either a £400, £800 or £1200 grant.

 Application criteria for 2024 Meet and Code grants: